COP26 is over: where next for climate justice?

 We work together with local partners in Rwanda, Kenya and Burundi to build a positive, nonviolent grassroots peace movement.
 Our Turning the Tide programme helps local activists to stand up for social justice and peace.

-Quakers in Britain partners with Alternatives to Violence Kenya Trust, Rwanda Yearly Meeting and Ministry for Peace and Reconciliation under the Cross (MIPAREC).
+Quakers in Britain partners with Africa Center for Nonviolence & Sustainable Impact, Rwanda Yearly Meeting and Ministry for Peace and Reconciliation under the Cross (MIPAREC).

 Together we deliver locally driven projects organised by community-based volunteers and trainers.
 The approach is adapted from the Quaker nonviolent training programme, Turning the Tide.